Sunny Cheung

-Sunny Cheung Kwan-yang (張崑陽 (zoeng1 kwan1 joeng4); born 3 March 1996) is a Hong Kong activist and politician.
-He is the former spokesman for the Hong Kong Higher Institutions International Affairs Delegation (HKIAD) as the representative of the students union council of the University of Hong Kong.
+Sunny Cheung Kwan-yang (張崑陽 (zoeng1 kwan1 joeng4); born 3 March 1996) is a foreign policy and open-source intelligence expert who bases in the United States.
+He specializes in China's politics, emerging technologies, PLA modernization and cross-strait relations.
+He is a Fellow for China Studies at The Jamestown Foundation and an International Strategic Forum (ISF) Fellow at the Special Competitive Studies Project (SCSP).
+Before he relocates to the US, he is the former spokesman for the Hong Kong Higher Institutions International Affairs Delegation (HKIAD) as the representative of the students union council of the University of Hong Kong.
 He participated in the Umbrella Revolution of 2014 and the 2019–2020 Hong Kong protests.
 His lobbying efforts in the United States and various countries helped to promote the Hong Kong Human Rights and Democracy Act, along with sanctions on Chinese and Hong Kong officials.

 Activism

 Cheung was educated at St. Joseph's College.
 His social activism started in 2012 when he participated in the protests against the Moral and National Education scheme.
 Cheung also took part in the 2014 Umbrella Revolution, where he joined thousands of protesters to occupy Causeway Bay until it was cleared by the police.

 Cheung studied at Hong Kong Baptist University (HKBU), where he served as the vice president of the Hong Kong Baptist University Students' Union (HKBUSU).
 While he was vice president, the Hong Kong Federation of Students did not reach a consensus and therefore declined to attend the 26th anniversary of the 1989 Tiananmen Square protests for the first time.
 Cheung had disagreed with "the vigil’s underlying notion that we’re all Chinese".
 He remarked, "We want to build a democratic Hong Kong.
 It’s not our responsibility to build a democratic China."

 Cheung later on continued his study on Sinology and Politics and Public Administration at the University of Hong Kong.
 He was an active debater who represented the university as on-stage speaker for political and current affairs motions.
 As the anti-extradition bill protests emerged in 2019, Cheung actively participated in the demonstrations.
 On 4 June 2020, he attended the vigil for the 31st anniversary of the Tiananmen Square protests, which was banned by the Hong Kong government.
 Cheung stated it was his first vigil since the Umbrella Revolution, and the recent circumstances changed his original stance to some extent.
 Cheung concluded the message by reiterating his support for the ongoing Hong Kong protests.